flix/book/src/interoperability.md

 | Int64     | long      |
 | String    | String    |

-Note that in Flix, primitive types are always unboxed.
+In Flix primitive types are always unboxed.
-Thus, if you want to call a Java method that expects a `java.lang.Integer` and you have a Flix `int32`, you must manually box it, e.g. by calling `java.lang.Integer.valueOf`.
+Hence, to call a Java method that expects a `java.lang.Integer`, if you have a Flix `Int32`, it must be boxed by calling `java.lang.Integer.valueOf`.

 > **Design Note:** Unlike other programming languages that target the JVM,
 > Flix does not aim to embed the Java type system within Flix.